LunaticPrakash/YT_Downloaded_Video_Sequencer/README.md

 ```
 3. I have already provided Chromedriver (version: 97.0.4692.71) .exe file But if you want to install anyways, do this from their official site :-
   <a href="https://chromedriver.chromium.org/downloads" target="_blank">Download Chromedriver</a><br/>
-  Place the .exe file for chromedriver in the same folder where renamer.py file is located.
+  Place the .exe file of chromedriver in the same folder where renamer.py file is located.

 ## Getting Started :-